← Back to Guides

 Step 1: Don't ignore the deadline.

 This sounds obvious, but many suppliers freeze when they see these requests.
 They put the email aside, intending to deal with it later, and suddenly three weeks have passed.
 If you can't complete the full questionnaire by the deadline, at least acknowledge receipt and communicate a realistic timeline.
 Silence damages the relationship more than an incomplete response.
+If you're not sure what a realistic timeline looks like, the free time estimator gives you a rough hour count based on the questionnaire type and how much data you already track.

 Step 2: Identify what format they're using.